neo4j-partners/virtual-graph-dbx/gds-guide.md

 The "window" here is a time-range filter on the transfer rows. `--since-days` and `--since-hours` keep only transfers from the most recent N days or hours of the data.
 The resulting row count is the edge count projected into the graph.
 The default is 7 days.
-A run on 2026-09-23 with the default window produced these timings:
+A run with the default window produced these timings, across runs on 2026-09-23 and
+2026-09-24:

-- Sizing count: 3.2s for 23,198 edges, no session.
+- Sizing count: 0.3 to 3.2s for 23,198 edges, no session.
+The slower figure came from a cold warehouse.
-- Projection that provisions the session: 38.0s, returning a registered graph of 15,588 nodes and 23,198 relationships.
-The returned `projectMillis` was 34,835.
+- Projection that provisions the session: 34.4 to 38.0s, returning a registered graph of 15,588 nodes and 23,198 relationships.
+The returned `projectMillis` was 33,357 to 34,835.
-- `gds.pageRank.stream`: 2.3s for the top 10 accounts, with real scores.
+- `gds.pageRank.stream`: 2.3 to 2.5s for the top 10 accounts, with real scores.
-- `gds.graph.drop`: 1.2s.
+- `gds.graph.drop`: 1.2 to 2.5s.

 The Databricks query behind the projection took about 1 second.
 Almost the entire projection call is session provisioning, the cold start of the ephemeral compute.
 The